team-blaze/gbfs/gbfs.md

 \- last_updated    | Optional    | Integer POSIX timestamp indicating the last time the info for the particular alert was updated

 ## Deep Links

+Deep links to iOS, Android, and web apps are supported via URIs in the `system_information.json`, `station_information.json`, and `free_bike_status.json` files.
+The following sections describe how analytics can be added to these URIs, as well as some examples.

 ### Analytics

 In all of the `rental_*_uri `fields, a viewing app can report the origin of a deep link to request to a rental app by appending the `client_id` parameter to the URI along with the domain name for the viewing app.